All natural, gluten free, delicious and heart warming tea for those days when you might be feeling a bit under the weather.

 Lemon Ginger Tea

-Lemon Ginger Tea is an All Natural, vegetarian and gluten free warm drink when you are felling a bit under the weather.
+Lemon Ginger Tea is an All Natural, vegetarian and gluten free warm drink for those days when you are felling a bit under the weather.
 It’s very easy to make and has nutritional benefits as well.

 - Prep Time: 5 min.